Please see our Risk Assessment and Mitigation Guide Document

 Cancellations prior to 24 hours of a structural stability appointment will not incur a charge.

 Cancellations within 7 days for workshops will not be refunded.

 Cancellations prior to 7 days of a workshops will receive a credit towards a future workshop based on availability and similar cost.

 The cancellation policy for individual courses varies and is usually stated in the course description.
-Please see our Book Workshops & Courses page
+Please see our individual Courses and Workshops pages for details.

 If no alternative policy is stated, our default policy is the cancellations within 14 days of the start of a course will not be refunded and cancellations prior to 14 days of the start of a course will be refunded in full.